-- (a) Generally.
-The standards for fences contained in Section 46-6.3 shall apply to all fences installed or replaced in the city before or after the effective date of the ordinance from which this article derives, subject only to those exceptions set forth in subsection (b) of this section. - (b) Exceptions.
-This article shall not apply to the following fences installed or replaced: - (1) In accordance with a site plan approved under chapter 138 pertaining to zoning; or - (2) Swimming pool enclosures as specified in the state construction code.
-(Code 1976, § 5-08.03; Ord.
-No. 430, § 1(5-08.03), 2-18-1998)
+- (1) Generally.
+The standards for fences contained in subsection (c), below, shall apply to all fences installed or replaced in the city, subject only to those exceptions set forth in subpart (2) of this section. - (2) Exceptions.
+This article shall not apply to the following fences installed or replaced:

+- a.
+In accordance with a site plan approved under chapter 138 pertaining to zoning; or - b.
+Swimming pool enclosures as specified in the state construction code.